How long will Microsoft support Windows 11?

 Before we start, the first thing you may want to know is whether Windows 11 supports your PC in the first place.
 Microsoft has shared the system requirements for the new OS, and the changes from Windows 10 are significant.
 You’ll need 4GB of RAM, 64GB of storage, and a TPM 2.0 module.
 There’s also a list of compatible CPUs that will rule out quite a few older devices, so you’ll want to make sure your CPU is on the list, too.

 Feature updates have different support periods

-In addition to looking very different, each of these Windows 11 updates will have its own support cycle.
+In addition to potentially looking very different, each of these Windows 11 updates will have its own support cycle.
 Microsoft has actually already said publicly that each annual update is going to get 24 months support for Home and Pro editions.
 For Enterprise and Education editions, that goes up to 36 months.
 That’s a notable change from Windows 10, where each feature update got 18 months of support.
-Even for Enterprise and Education users, some updates only got 30 months of support.
+Even for Enterprise and Education users, updates only got up to 30 months of support.
 Everyone will benefit from this new and upgraded support cycle.

 Does Windows 11 as a whole have an end-of-support date?

 One thing that’s easy to forget is that, despite this continuous update system, Windows 10 as a whole still has an end-of-support date.
 Microsoft says it will keep supporting the OS until October 14th, 2025, which is about ten years from the original release of Windows 10.
 In fact, that tends to be the case with every major Windows version.
 They get five years of mainstream support from their release and ten years of extended support.
 Microsoft hasn’t really talked about how long Windows 11 as a whole well be supported, but it should be at least 10 years, too, as long as you’re running the latest version of Windows 11.